 ‘Hmm, I think not… you are correct about the colours…I just don’t recognize it… thought I suppose it could be; given the history of this place.
 It is a bit military for a bedroom don’t you think?

 Later in the morning, John announced he wanted to explore the surrounding countryside.
-‘We should study the model on the landing and use that to decide where to go.’ they spent several minutes studying the model John examined the model on the landing.
-‘This is where we should go.’ before John traced with his finger, a valley running to the east from Mazerou.
+‘We should study the model on the landing and use that to decide where to go.’
+They spent several minutes studying the model.
+John traced with his finger a valley running to the east from Mazerou.
 ‘This is where we should go.’

 ‘How accurate do you think this model is?’ asked Ximeme.